Puig (company): 2000s

 In 2002, the Japanese fashion firm Comme des Garçons joined the company and only a year later it was the turn of the Italian Prada.
 Both companies became part of Puig’s catalogue of fragrances.

 Marc Puig, member of the third generation of the family, became the General Director and eventually CEO in 2007, leaving Manuel Puig as vice president.
 In 2008 the new management reached an agreement with the Colombian singer Shakira for the development of her fragrances.

 In 2009 Puig Beauty & Fashion Group changed its trade name for the second time, becoming known simply as Puig.

 2010s

 In 2010, Puig acquired the perfume and cosmetics license for Italian designer Valentino.
 Puig also became the majority shareholder of Jean Paul Gaultier, buying the 45% of the shares Jean Paul Gaultier Fashion House from the French group Hermès and 10% of Jean Paul Gaultier himself, who stayed on as Artistic Director until his retirement in January 2020.
-During 2013, Puig moved its headquarters in France to the well known Champs-Élysées in Paris.
+During 2013, Puig moved its headquarters in France to the Champs-Élysées in Paris.